 The Vineyard Springs Comprehensive Plan, North Vineyard Station Specific Plan, Florin Vineyard Comprehensive Plan, Glenborough at Easton and Easton Place are approved Master Plan with sites that may have been included in prior Housing Elements.
 The County has also recently approved two additional Master Plans with sites included in this inventory: the Mather South Community Master Plan (Mather South) on January 28, 2020 and the NewBridge Specific Plan (NewBridge) on October 6, 2020.
-Mather South and NewBridge are anticipated to achieve buildout over a 10 to 20-year period in four phases.
+Mather South (Figure 7 and Figure 8) and NewBridge are anticipated to achieve buildout over a 10 to 20-year period in four phases.
 For the purposes of this Element, only Phase 1 and 2 of these Master Plans are included in the inventory and distributed among all income categories.
 Additionally, units from the Cordova Hills Master Plan, adopted in 2013 are included in the affordable and moderate inventory because a portion of the plan area is anticipated to develop within the Housing Element period.
 The Mather South, NewBridge, and Cordova Hills have Development Agreements or mechanisms in place to assure the development of affordable units and the Glenborough at Easton and Easton Place Master Plans have identified their affordable sites commitment in their Master Plans.
-The large sites identified in these Master/Specific Plans for affordable housing have the zoning in place to develop affordable units and Table C-27 identifies the parcels in the Master Plan identified to accommodate lower income units, their final size and realistic units.
+The large sites identified in these Master/Specific Plans for affordable housing have the zoning in place to develop affordable units and are identified as meeting at least a portion of their affordable housing obligations.
+Further, the sites in the affordable inventory are only the sites that were specified for affordable housing in the Master Plans.
+Other sites in the Master Plans that have higher density zoning (RD-30 and above) are not included in the affordable inventory and are counted as moderate inventory, so as not to over count sites in the affordable inventory.
+Table C-27 identifies the parcels in the Master Plan identified to accommodate lower income units, their final size and realistic units.